-- [11] At the hearing before the FTT, evidence was given by, among others, Mr Alistair Duncan, a trustee of NLT and a non-executive director of Trading.
+- [11] At the hearing before the FTT, evidence was given by, among others, Mr Alistair Duncan, a trustee of NLT.
 His witness statement emphasised the points made in the reasons for the appeal.
-They were again taken up in Trading's closing submissions (in relation to both appeals), where it was argued that: - "...OSCR's reasoning in both cases is flawed by its failure to consider the applications further than noting that they are companies engaging in trading activities.
+They were again taken up in Hotels' closing submissions (in relation to both appeals), where it was argued that: - "...OSCR's reasoning in both cases is flawed by its failure to consider the applications further than noting that they are companies engaging in trading activities.
 There is a great deal more to the activities than making money, albeit the fact that they make money is helpful to the project and allows New Lanark to offer to members of the public an interpretation of the historic village, largely at no cost to them.
-The evidence establishes that the activities are charitable in themselves in that they further the charitable aims of each company from which public benefit is derived." - [12] In its closing submission, OSCR adhered to the reasons given when refusing Trading's application for registration.
-OSCR submitted in particular that "...the occupation by a shop, café or food manufacturing business of historic buildings from which they carry out their operations cannot of itself transform commercial activities into charitable activities"; and, in direct response to Trading's argument, that "...such contribution as is made by Trading's commercial activities to the advancement of heritage is subsidiary to the commercial nature of those activities and the importance of generating funds for the Trust".
+The evidence establishes that the activities are charitable in themselves in that they further the charitable aims of each company from which public benefit is derived." - In its closing submission, OSCR adhered to the reasons given when refusing Hotels' application for registration.
+OSCR submitted in particular that "...the occupation by a trading company of a historic building from which it carries out its operations cannot of itself transform commercial activities into charitable activities"; and, in direct response to Hotels' argument, that "...such contribution as is made by Hotels to the advancement of heritage is secondary to Hotels' activities as a company trading in goods and services on commercial terms".